 randomB

-either FALSE(default), "LV", "P", or "single".
+either FALSE(default), "LV", "P", "single", or "iid".
 Fits concurrent or constrained ordination (i.e. models with num.lv.c or num.RR) with random slopes for the predictors.
 "LV" assumes LV-specific variance parameters, "P" predictor specific, and "single" the same across LVs and predictors.

 randomX